-Refer to the Installation and Setup Guide for Client when uninstalling the FUJITSU Enterprise Postgres client feature.
+- Refer to the Installation and Setup Guide for Client when uninstalling the FUJITSU Enterprise Postgres client feature. - Refer to the FUJITSU Enterprise Postgres product website for information on uninstallation in silent mode, such as the error messages.

 - Applications that use the product - pgAdmin